argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aw-step1.jpg" %}

-Launch the adaptive questionnaire by getting first group item (either a display, question(s), or group + questions ) from the Server by POSTing the operation $next-q to the Server's Questionnaire instance endpoint and supplying a QuestionnaireResponse with a *contained** Questionnaire representing only the resource metadata.
-The Server updates the contained Questionnaire with the first item and returns the QuestionnaireResponse in the payload.
+Launch the adaptive questionnaire by getting first group item (typically the first question) from the Adaptive Questionnaire Service (“Black Box”) by POSTing the operation $next-q to the Service's Questionnaire instance endpoint and supplying a QuestionnaireResponse with a *contained** Questionnaire representing only the resource metadata.
+The Service updates the contained Questionnaire with the first item and returns the QuestionnaireResponse in the payload.

 #### APIs
 {:.no_toc}